Javen05/SUSS-AVC2023/README.md

 SUSS AVC2023 files

 ## Task:
-Create visulizations using Tableau to discover insights on Singapore HDB Resale Prices dataset.
+Create a Dashboard using Tableau to discover insights on the Singapore HDB Resale Prices dataset.

 ## Datasets:
 1. resale-flat-prices-based-on-registration-date-from-jan-2017-onwards.csv